thebabalola/alx-low_level_programm/0x05-pointers_arrays_strings/README.md

-i am the readme for pointers array and strings
+i am the readme for pointers and array